Impact

 Test Results

-The overall feedback was mostly positive, but test results also brought some critical issues to light.
-The major cause of confusion was task 2 (search for recipe for available ingredients), the lengthy onboarding process, and data entry during checkout.
+Overall, the feedback was mostly positive, but the test results also brought some critical issues to light.
+The main sources of confusion were task 2 (searching for a recipe using available ingredients), the lengthy onboarding process and data entry during the checkout process.

 Issue 1: Couldn’t find recipe for available ingredient (Severity: 4)

-As a result, I enabled the option to add items to the fridge through the plus button and added copy and a button for users to find recipes for their ingredients from the fridge.
+To address this, I enabled adding items to the fridge with a plus button and included copy and a button for users to find recipes for their fridge ingredients more easily.

 Issue 2: Onboarding is too long (Severity: 3)

-2/5 users found the onboarding process too long and said they would drop out.
-They also didn’t know why they should add ingredients to the fridge as it was too early for them.
-The concept of the fridge and how it works was also not clear from the homepage.
+2/5 users found the onboarding process too lengthy and were uncertain about adding ingredients to the fridge, feeling it was too early for them.
+The fridge concept was also not clear from the homepage.

-To solve this, I removed adding ingredients from onboarding to shorten the process and postponed it to a later stage.
-As soon as users complete the onboarding, they arrive at the fridge page where they can add their ingredients to find recipes for them.
-To make the concept of the fridge more clear, I also added pictures of recently added items to the fridge section on the homepage.
+To solve this, I removed the ingredient addition from onboarding and postponed it to a later stage.
+Users can now access the fridge page after onboarding to add ingredients for recipe suggestions.
+I also added images of recently added items to clarify the fridge concept on the homepage.

 Solution for Issue 1 & 2